Ariakit

 BivariantCallback<(event: React.SyntheticEvent<HTMLElement, Event>) => void> | undefined

 Custom event handler invoked when the element gains focus through keyboard interaction or a key press occurs while the element is in focus.
-This is a programmatic equivalent of the data-focus-visible attribute.
+This is the programmatic equivalent of the data-focus-visible attribute.

 Live examples